Himanshu-Garg/Reddit-flair-detection/README.md

  and more can be seen @ https://flairofreddit.herokuapp.com

+# DATABASE

+I have scrapped 2 databases - <br>
+1. for DATA ANALYSIS - (4 months - from June 1st 2018 to October 1st 2018) containing a lot of fields like No_of_comments, timestamp, upvotes, etc.
+2. for TRAINING & TESTING - (1 year - from June 1st 2018 to July 17st 2019) containg only Title, Body and flair.

+URL of databases -
+1. <Strong> Mongodb (.json & .bson) </Strong> - <a href="https://github.com/Himanshu-Garg/Reddit-flair-detection/tree/master/other/mongodb%20database"> here </a>
+2. <Strong> .csv file </Strong> - <a href="https://github.com/Himanshu-Garg/Reddit-flair-detection/tree/master/other/extracted_data"> here </a>

 # Files STRUCTURE

 Brief description of role of each file in the repo.